 Teaching with the Heart in Mind

 Have you ever noticed how many times the Bible refers to the heart?
-It is evident that our heart is just as important to God as our head knowledge and wisdom.
+It is evident that our heart is just as important to God as our head's knowledge and wisdom.
 At All Belong, we know that God cares about all the students in our classroom, and we know that God cares deeply about the whole person.
-We seek to serve not only a student’s mind, but also the student’s heart.
-As educators, we are trained to impart knowledge on our students, but do we know how to guide our student’s hearts?
+We seek to serve not only a student’s mind but also the student’s heart.
+As educators, we are trained to impart knowledge to our students, but do we know how to guide our student’s hearts?

 "Now, perhaps more than ever, we see the need to intentionally teach social and emotional learning.
 However, it is not enough to simply teach these skills.
 We must also reinforce, practice, and embed these tools into our daily routines."